 We could all use a laugh this week.
 Gotham Comedy Club brings in the hottest comics nightly within an upscale, intimate setting in Chelsea.
-On December 31st there are two shows, both featuring The Gotham All-Stars.
-There's an 8pm and a 10:30pm, with premium packages available that include top-shelf open bar during the show.
+On December 31st there are three shows, all featuring The Gotham All-Stars.
+There's a 6pm, an 8pm, and a 10:30pm, with premium packages available that include a top-shelf open bar during the show.

 Roaring Twenties Glamour for New Year's

 Experience the Roaring Twenties with the splendor of grand ballroom chandeliers, elegant ambiance, and gracious service at Gatsby's Landing near Times Square.
 This New Year's Eve they'll be hosting a dinner party complete with a 5-course tasting menu, an open bar, and a champagne toast.
+Party hours from 7:45pm-2am.
 For entertainment, critically acclaimed singer Gian Faraone will perform, incorporating the Great Classics from the Golden Era.
+Get tickets here.

 A Night of Emo and Pop Punk Downtown

 Downtown has one destination for eclectic, compelling music.
 The programming at the East Village’s Drom runs from jazz, rock, electronic, soul, and funk to international music.
-This New Year's Eve they'll be hosting The Black Parade.
-DJs Jet, Swabby & Nekosiren will bring an emo and pop punk soundtrack; look for an hour of free holiday shots with every drink purchase, candy and glowsticks, and free holiday shots at midnight.
+This New Year's Eve they'll be hosting a Nevermore Goth Rave.
+DJs Jet, Swabby & Nekosiren will curate a set featuring classics from The Cramps, The Cure, Joy Division, Bauhaus, Siouxsie & The Banshees, Sisters of Mercy, The Smiths, Depeche Mode, The Cult, and more.

 Jazz for New Year's